70+ Unique Things To Do in California

 Admire Floating Houses in Sausalito

 Sausalito is a small town across the Golden Gate Bridge from San Francisco.
-It has delicious seafood restaurants, stunning views of the bay and Golden Gate Bridge, and a community of houseboats floating in the bay!
-Each one is uniquely designed, painted, and decorated — one is even painted like a Mondrian artwork!
+It has delicious seafood restaurants, stunning views of the bay and the Golden Gate Bridge, and a community of houseboats floating in the bay!

 Rock Climb in Mount Diablo State Park in Alamo

 The East Bay has a decent amount of parks and hiking trails, but Mount Diablo State Park is one of the best.
-It takes longer to get to than other hiking trails nearby since you have to drive up the mountain, but the landscape up there is spectacular.
+It takes longer to get to than other hiking trails nearby since you have to drive up the mountain, but the landscape is spectacular.
 I especially love the unique rock structures.

 Walk Andy Goldsworthy's Wood Line in San Francisco

 Andy Goldsworthy is a well-known installation artist who creates works from natural materials that sit within an environment.
-San Francisco is home to his Wood Line, which is a 1,200-ft line of eucalyptus tree trucks laid in a line along a walking path.
+San Francisco is home to his Wood Line, which is a 1,200-ft line of eucalyptus tree trunks laid in a line along a walking path.

 Unique Things to Do in California - San Francisco